-(CNN) -- A company in China reportedly used giant 3-D printers to make 10 houses in one day.
-This leads to two obvious questions.
+- A company in China reportedly used 3-D printers to make 10 houses in a day

 And second, if 3-D printers could be used to create a neighborhood of full-sized, detached single family homes in less time and money than it would conventionally take, could 3-D printers help end homelessness?